dkleftogi/duplexFiltering/README.md

 The current version (13-Sep-2018), handles adaptor read-through cases and discard reads with mapping quality 0.

-Please open Execution_examples.md to see how to use the program.
+Please open Execution_examples to see how to use the program.

 ## Contact

-Developer: Dr Dimitrios Kleftogiannis
+Dr Dimitrios Kleftogiannis

 Comments and bug reports are welcome, email to dimitrios DOT kleftogiannis AT icr DOT ac DOT uk